 Indirect costs have no finite period and are often difficult to measure directly.
 For example, there may be no certainty that all reduction in sales or profits were caused by a recall.
 However, the lasting effects of reputation damage and brand avoidance can last for years.

 In some cases, a whole industry can be affected by a food recall by one supplier or manufacturer, as happened with a spinach recall in the US which caused a long-term drop in spinach sales across the country.

 The indirect costs of a food product recall include litigation costs, fines from government agencies, lost sales, a decline in value on the stock market and the impact on brand reputation in the industry and with consumers.

 Product recall insurers Locton estimate that about 80% of the total costs are incurred long after the recall has been dealt with.
 This shows the importance of investing time and resources into PR to maintain brand reputation.

-The main way to prevent contamination is to implement hygienic practices to prevent cross-contamination, such as:
+The main way to prevent contamination is to implement hygienic practices to prevent cross-contamination.

-- Ensure processes prevent cross-contamination between raw and cooked or fresh products, including measures such as separating employees working in each area
+Ensure your processes prevent cross-contamination between raw, cooked and fresh products including measures such as separating employees working in each area.

-- Implement pest control measures to deny harbourage, prevent entry to buildings and prevent access to food and water, including waste food
+Implement proactive measures to prevent pest harbourage, entry to buildings, access to food and water (including food waste).